IDX-services/idx-dmp-android-sdk/README.md

 AdManagerAdRequest adRequest = dmpAdBuilder
       .addIDXAudiences(builder)
       .build();

+// Step 3: Retrieve and log the audiences added to the request val audiences = adRequest.customTargeting.getString("dxseg");
+Log.d("Audiences", audiences ?: "No audiences found");
 ```

 This process results in an `AdManagerAdRequest` object which includes IDX audiences for ad targeting.
 You can then pass this `adRequest` object when loading an ad, as shown below: